commercialhaskell/stack/GUIDE.md

 stack is a modern build tool for Haskell code.
-It handles the management of your toolchain (including GHC- the Glasgow Haskell Compiler- and- for Windows users- MSYS), building and registry libraries, building build tool dependencies, and much more.
+It handles the management of your toolchain (including GHC- the Glasgow Haskell Compiler- and- for Windows users- MSYS), building and registering libraries, building build tool dependencies, and much more.
 While stack can use existing tools on your system, stack has the capability to be your one-stop shop for all Haskell tooling you need.
 This guide will follows that approach.